 These are heat-loving and seeds should be started indoors about 1/8-1/4" deep, about 8 weeks before the last frost.
 Transplant into garden well after the danger of frost.
 The growing characteristics are similar to most eggplants.
 The plants reach about 4-5 feet tall and should be planted 12 inches apart.
 They need full sun and fertile soil.
 Staking helps as the plants become heavy.
-The eggplants begin green, but should be picked when they are about 3 inches long and green and white.
+The eggplants begin green, but should be picked when they are about 1-2 inches wide and green.
 They must be picked regularly to keep production and ensure they don’t over ripen.
 For seed saving the fruits ripen to orange.

 Seed keeping notes